Survivor Series (2014)

-The 2014 Survivor Series was a professional wrestling event produced by WWE.
+The 2014 Survivor Series was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
 It was the 28th annual Survivor Series and took place on November 23, 2014, at the Scottrade Center in St. Louis, Missouri.
-The event aired via pay-per-view (PPV) and livestreaming, marking the first Survivor Series to be livestreamed on the WWE Network, which had been launched in February.
-The event was notable for featuring the WWE debut appearance of former WCW wrestler Sting; it was also the first Survivor Series since 2001 not to feature a world championship match.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

 Eight matches were contested at the event, including two on the Kickoff pre-show.
-The main event saw Team Cena (John Cena, Dolph Ziggler, Erick Rowan, Big Show, and Ryback) defeat Team Authority (Seth Rollins, Kane, Luke Harper, Mark Henry, and Rusev) in a 5-on-5 Survivor Series elimination match, with Ziggler emerging the lone survivor of his team and subsequently the whole match after eliminating Kane, Harper, and Rollins.
-The event had 100,000 buys (excluding WWE Network views), down from the previous year's 177,000 buys.
+Two Survivor Series matches were held, including the main event which saw Team Cena (John Cena, Dolph Ziggler, Erick Rowan, Big Show, and Ryback) defeat Team Authority (Seth Rollins, Kane, Luke Harper, Mark Henry, and Rusev), with Ziggler emerging the lone survivor of his team after eliminating Kane, Harper, and lastly Rollins.
+The event was notable for featuring the WWE debut appearance of former World Championship Wrestling wrestler Sting, who helped Ziggler secure the win for Team Cena.
+As a result of the win, The Authority (Triple H, Stephanie McMahon, and Kane) were removed from power; had Team Cena lost, all of Team Cena (except Cena himself) would have been fired (in kayfabe).

+This was the first Survivor Series to livestream on the WWE Network, which launched in February.
+The event had 100,000 pay-per-view buys (excluding WWE Network views), down from the previous year's 177,000 buys.
+This was the first Survivor Series since 2001 to not feature a world championship match.
+This was the second Survivor Series at the Scottrade Center, after the 1998 event when it was known as the Kiel Center.

 Production

 Background

-The event was held at the Scottrade Center in St. Louis, Missouri.
+The 28th annual Survivor Series was the second time for the event to be held at the Scottrade Center in St. Louis, Missouri, after 1998 when it was known as the Kiel Center.

-Survivor Series is an annual professional wrestling pay-per-view (PPV) produced every November by WWE since 1987.
-The second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, collectively referred to as the "Big Four".
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by WWE since 1987, generally held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-Announced on April 28, 2014, the 28th Survivor Series was scheduled to be held on November 23, 2014, at the Scottrade Center in St. Louis, Missouri.
+Announced on April 28, 2014, the 28th Survivor Series was scheduled to be held on November 23, 2014, at the Scottrade Center in St. Louis, Missouri, which was the second time at the venue, after the 1998 event when it was known as the Kiel Center.
 Tickets went on sale on August 23.
 In addition to airing on traditional pay-per-view, it was the first Survivor Series to livestream on the WWE Network, which launched in February.